Haroldov/Coursera_Capstone/Final Report.md

 <p align="justify">The similarities will be determined based on the frequency of the categories found in the neighborhoods.
 Therefore, the avenues near from those neighborhoods will be downloaded from the Foursquare API and the categories of each avenue will be extracted.
 Finally, these similarities found are a strong indicator for a user and can help him to decide whether to move in a particular neighborhood near the center of Toronto or not. </p>

+<p align="justify">The data downloaded are the neighborhoods located in New York and Toronto.
+Moreover, their specific coordinates are merged.
+A Foursquare API GET request is sent in order to adquire the surrounds venues that are within a radius of 500m.
+Those </p>

 HAY QUE ESCRIBIR EL PROCESAMIEPNTO DE LOS DATOS!

 ## 3. Methodology